Lek It Be: Black Grouse mating season

 Where to see black grouse

-Black grouse lek throughout Galloway Forest Park, however, the Carrick Forest Drive is the best place for spotting them, with leks often within just a few hundred meters of the forest road, and occasionally on the road itself.
+Black grouse lek throughout Galloway Forest Park, with leks often just a few hundred meters off some forest roads - and occasionally on the road itself.

 Rare, but with a distinctive appearance, black grouse are relatively easy to spot.